-There are seven claims relating to discrimination and breach of contract in employment.
-Of these, five are limited to unfair dismissal, one is a discrimination and breach of contract case and one is a detriment case.
+There are six claims relating to discrimination and breach of contract in employment.
+Of these, two are unfair dismissal and discrimination cases, two are discrimination cases, one is a detriment case with a linked claim for unfair dismissal and discrimination and one is constructive and discrimination case.
 Although the governing bodies of schools are the legal employer of teaching staff, by operation of the Education (Modification of Enactments Relating to Employment) (England) Order 2003, where an award of damages is made by an Employment Tribunal, in most cases Kent County Council will be liable to pay the award.
 Employment tribunals can in discrimination cases award unlimited damages to a successful claimant.
-Based on available information on these cases, the total amount in damages being sought by the claimants exceeds £163k and an additional amount of approximately £200k for those not officially pleaded.
-However, on a number of these claims the prospects of success are assessed to be good.
+Based on available information on these cases, the total amount in damages being sought by the claimants exceeds £271k and an additional amount of approximately £200k for those not officially pleaded.
+However, on a number of these claims the prospects for successfully defending these cases are assessed to be good.
 It is extremely rare for employment tribunals to award all of the damages that are claimed.